 Your DTI ratio is all your monthly debt payments (such as student loans, car loans, credit card bills, and your future mortgage payment) divided by your gross monthly income (how much money you earn before taxes).

-At Better, we offer loans with DTIs of up to 50% for creditworthy borrowers.
+At Better Mortgage, we offer loans with DTIs of up to 50% for creditworthy borrowers.
 However, the lower your DTI, the more financing options will be available to you.

 The closer you are to the credit score or DTI cut-offs on a particular loan product, the more careful you need to be to ensure the financing option you want.
 Read more about how to calculate your DTI and how to improve your DTI.